ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

     The hostname must have up to 13 characters as required by SAP.
 For more information about the rules that apply to hostnames for SAP systems, see SAP Note 611361 - Hostnames of SAP ABAP Platform servers

 4. Customize your SAP system configuration.
 Modify the ``input.auto.tfvars`` file to specify SAP system configuration and enter the location of the downloaded SAP Kits.
-For descriptions of the variables, see the [Java README file](https://github.com/IBM-Cloud/sap-netweaver-java-hana) or the [ABAP README file](https://github.com/IBM-Cloud/sap-netweaver-abap-hana).
+For descriptions of the variables, see the [Java README file](https://github.com/IBM-Cloud/sap-netweaver-java-hana) or the [ABAP README file](https://github.com/IBM-Cloud/sap-netweaver-abap-hana){: external}.

     For Java: